 Brian graduated from the Jerome Fisher Management and Technology program at the University of Pennsylvania, earning simultaneous bachelor’s degrees in chemical engineering from the engineering school and management from the Wharton School.
 Brian is responsible for market research for the SGICC.
 Brian has a wide range of business expertise, and a history of growing small companies.
 His experience includes new business development, product development and management, and manufacturing engineering in multiple industries.
 He has also implemented value analysis and strategic planning programs, and he managed Ben Franklin’s Alternative Energy Development Program to support and commercialize energy and clean technology under development in research institutions which disbursed $750,000 per year to researchers over a multi-year period.

 ADI Analytics, LLC

-Energy industry professional with 11 years experience in management consulting, Fortune 500, and startup companies.
+Energy industry professional with over 20 years of experience in management consulting, Fortune 500, and startup companies.
 Analytics-driven skills in opportunity scouting, market assessment, technology analysis, and strategy development.
 Proven business development and operational execution capabilities.
 Award winning technology expertise in oil, gas, biofuels, and refining.
 Effective team leader and communicator.
 Strategic Planning, Project Management, Business Development, Investment Analysis, Operational Improvement, Change Management, Regulatory Analysis, Team Leadership.